AaronO/Startups-For-Hackers/README.md

 The truth and based on my personal experience building a startup.

-Avoid the bullshit, avoid the drama and optimize your chances for success.
+Avoid the bullshit, avoid the drama and optimize your chances for success !